A Quick Introduction to Pd-Lua

 Congratulations!
 If you made it this far, you should have learned more than enough to start using Pd-Lua successfully for your own projects.
 You should also be able to read and understand the many examples in the Pd-Lua distribution, which illustrate all the various features in much more detail than we could muster in this introduction.
 You can find these in the examples folder, both in the Pd-Lua sources and the pdlua folder of your Pd installation.

-Kudos to Claude Heiland-Allen for creating such an amazing tool, it makes programming Pd externals really easy and fun.
-Thanks are also due to Roberto Ierusalimschy for Lua, which for me is one of the best-designed, easiest to learn, and most capable multi-paradigm scripting languages there are today, while also being fast, simple, and light-weight.
+Finally, I'd like to thank Claude Heiland-Allen for creating such an amazing tool, it makes programming Pd externals really easy and fun.
+Kudos also to Roberto Ierusalimschy for Lua, which for me is one of the best-designed, easiest to learn, and most capable multi-paradigm scripting languages there are today, while also being fast, simple, and light-weight.